 You need the best forex training for beginners that is currently available.
 Once you are trained, you can learn how the Forex 24-hour trading market can give you access to trading, through the four major trading sessions (London, New York, Tokyo, and Sydney) regardless of your time zone.

-Let’s get started and learn the inner workings of what is forex trading and how does it work
+Let’s get started and learn the inner workings of forex trading and how it works.

 What is Forex Trading?
 A Basic Overview

 Forex is an abbreviation for the foreign exchange market.
 In the financial world, Forex trading is also known as FX trading, currency trading, or foreign exchange trading which can be used interchangeably.

 Unlike stocks which are traded on a stock exchange like the NYSE, the global Forex market is a decentralized market.
 Most Forex transactions are carried out over-the-counter or off-exchange.
 Stocks are listed on physical public exchanges, but Forex currencies have no physical location.

 Check out the step-by-step process to follow before you start engaging in the over-the-counter market: Over-the-Counter Trading – How the Whales Trade.